Lost in Aggregation: On a Fundamental Expressivity Limit of Message-Passing Graph Neural Networks: Abstract

 \section{Abstract}

-We define a generic class of functions that captures most conceivable aggregations for Message-Passing Graph Neural Networks (MP-GNNs), and prove that any MP-GNN model with such aggregations induces only a polynomial number of equivalence classes on all graphs - while the number of non-isomorphic graphs is doubly-exponential (in number of vertices).
+We define an information-complexity property for aggregation functions, capturing a vast range of practical aggregations, and prove that any Message-Passing Graph Neural Network (MP-GNN) model with such aggregations induces only a polynomial number of equivalence classes on all graphs - while the number of non-isomorphic graphs is super-exponential (in number of vertices).
+Adding a familiar perspective, we observe that merely 2 iterations of Color Refinement (CR) induce at least an exponential number of equivalence classes, making the aforementioned MP-GNNs relatively infinitely weaker.

-Adding a familiar perspective, we observe that merely 2-iterations of Color Refinement (CR) induce at least an exponential number of equivalence classes, making the aforementioned MP-GNNs relatively infinitely weaker.
-Previous results state that MP-GNNs match full CR, however they concern a weak, 'non-uniform', notion of distinguishing-power where each graph size may required a different MP-GNN to distinguish graphs up to that size.
+Previous studies state that sum-aggregation MP-GNNs match full CR however they consider a weak, 'non-uniform', notion of distinguishing-power where each graph size may require a different MP-GNN to distinguish graphs up to that size.

 Our results concern both distinguishing between non-equivariant vertices and distinguishing between non-isomorphic graphs.